MaddukuriTrinesh2-cell/SQLBuilder/README.md

 - **Natural Language to SQL**: Enter plain English instructions to generate SQL queries.
 (Currently a placeholder).
 - **Three-Panel UI**: A clean, efficient layout for exploring schema, writing prompts, and viewing generated SQL.

+## Security

+We understand that connecting your database to an LLM raises security concerns.
+Here's how we address them:

+- **We only send schema, not data:** When you connect your database, we only send the table and column names (the schema) to the LLM.
+We never send your actual data.
+- **You have full control:** You can choose which tables and columns are exposed to the LLM.
+This allows you to hide sensitive information.
+- **Your credentials are safe:** We never store your database credentials.
+They are only used to connect to your database and are discarded immediately after.

 ## Tech Stack

 - **Backend**: Python, FastAPI, SQLAlchemy